AllenInstitute/AllenSDK/doc_template/column_oriented_description.rst

     { "name": "cell100000", "position": [0.5, 0.3, 0.1], "type": "pyramidal", "Vr": -1.6 }

-    This allows the streaming system to still use the Allen Wrench library to access the individual objects without having to load the entire description into memory.
+    This allows the streaming system to still use the Allen SDK library to access the individual objects without having to load the entire description into memory.

     Column-oriented sections should not be stored as stream-able description files.